ShafiMiah/MLOCR/README.md

 # 4. Navigate to the copied dist folder
 cd pathtolocal\dist

-# 5. Run the executable
+# 5. Run the executable and initialize the software
 Main_ODAI.exe --operation init
 ```